 Join me for a private meditation session.
 Master meditation.
 Master your mind.

 You can exercise your imagination by practising specific meditation techniques.
 In particular, “Open meditations”.

+Science proves that open meditations heighten creativity.
 Cognitive psychologists Lorena Colato and Dominique Lippelt at Leiden University conducted research and discovered that a brief meditation session could have a deep and lasting effect on your creative brain.
 However, this is only true for “open” meditation techniques (meditations in which you are receptive to your entire environment and to thoughts and sensations).